 What problem does it solve?

 Weaviate is a cloud-native, open-source vector database that is resilient, scalable, and quick.
-The tool can convert text, photos, and other data into a searchable vector database using cutting-edge machine learning algorithms.
+The tool can convert text, photos, and other data into a searchable vector database using cutting-edge machine learning models and algorithms.

 It can perform a 10-NN neighbor search in single-digit milliseconds over millions of items.
 Engineers can use it to vectorize their data during the import process or submit their own vectors, ultimately creating systems for question-and-answer extraction, summarization, and categorization.